-At the Researcher to Reader conference in London last week, New University Presses (NUPs) and Academic-led Publishers (ALPs) were very much the hot topics on the agenda.
+New University Presses (NUPs) and Academic-led Publishers (ALPs) are very much the hot topics on the agenda of scholarly publishing conferences.
 With as many as 19 NUPs becoming operational in the UK in recent years (including the likes of White Rose University Press, UCL, and Cardiff University Press), there is a perceptible shift taking place in academic publishing, one which aims to put academics and institutions at the centre, prioritising their needs above all else.
 Many believe that this trend will be the most disruptive development the industry has seen since Open Access, once again transforming the role of publishers.
 But how real is the threat they actually pose?
 And what role will technology play in this story?

 Technology is very much at the heart of everything these new outfits do.
 They predominantly champion digital-first business models, with the production of print products across monographs, books, and journals, usually via Print on Demand, only as secondary propositions.
 They are Open Access advocates through and through, driven by a need to disseminate research on the largest possible scale to meet the demands of scholars.
 They are increasingly investing in affordable technology and service options, which can help them establish a strong infrastructure and better manage their workflows on a day-to-day basis.
 And they do all this at a relatively low operational cost — their goal is not to generate revenue and they tend not to have article or book processing charges.